sheilaje/weather-App/README.md

 ## Setup/Installation Requirements

 * Clone this project with `git clone https://github.com/sheilaje/weatherAppPlanningRepo`
+* create a .env file in the root folder. store the api key in a variable like this - REACT_APP_anyName = 'YOUR-API-KEY' (The Api kay stored in the .env file should be stored in a variable name of format -   REACT_APP_variablename   and for accessing this API key in the code you shoud use like this - process.env.REACT_APP_variablename )
 * Run `npm install` to install dependencies
 * Run `npm run start` to build and serve the project
 * View the project in any browser at `http://localhost:8080/`